ptoche/piketty/lectures/Chapter 01/index.md

 ### Introduction

+- This set of slides surveys selected topics from *Capital in the Twenty-First Century*, a book written by economist Thomas Piketty, published in English in 2014 to great acclaim.
+- All source files for this course are available for download by anyone without restrictions at https://github.com/ptoche/piketty
+- The full course is expected to be completed by April 2015.
 - Chapter 1 lays out some basic facts about population and income, reviews the basic concepts of national income accounting, and introduces the basic forces behind the evolution of income and wealth over the long term.

 ---